seanox/pdf-service/manual/Introduction.md

 simplifies the design process by allowing previewing without the target application
 - Independent header, data and footer areas in one template (without magic)
-header, footer and data area are merged by overlaysand can therefore be formatted independently of the data area
+header, footer and data area are merged by overlays and can therefore be formatted independently of the data area
 e.g. margins of the document can be used by the header and footer
 - Native support of page numbers